harsha-sam/Chess-AI/README.md

 When applied to a standard minimax tree, it returns the same move as minimax would, but prunes away branches that cannot possibly influence the final decision.

 ## Known Bugs
-* Checkmate condition
+* Checkmate and Stalemate condition
-* Game-Draw condiion
 * Special Moves (Promotion, Castling, Enpassant)